akvorado/akvorado/console/data/docs/03-usage.md

   "limit" parameter tells how many.
 The remaining values are categorized as "Other".

 - The filter box contains an SQL-like expression to limit the data to be graphed.
-It features an auto-completion system that can be triggered with `Ctrl-Space`.
+It features an auto-completion system that can be triggered manually with `Ctrl-Space`. `Ctrl-Enter` executes the request.
 Filters can be saved by providing a description.
 A filter can be shared with other users or not.

 The URL contains the encoded parameters and can be used to share with others.
 However, currently, no stability of the options are